python-attrs/cattrs/docs/structuring.rst

 Enums
 ~~~~~

-Enums will be loaded by their values.
-This works even for complex values, like
+Enums will be structured by their values.
+This works even for complex values,
-tuples.
+like tuples.

 .. doctest::